Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_13.md

 In effect, what Edison had stumbled upon was a diode!
 Unfortunately, he saw no practical use for such a device and proceeded with further refinements in his lamp design.

 The one-way electron flow of this device (known as the _Edison Effect_) remained a curiosity until J. A. Fleming experimented with its use in 1895.
 Fleming marketed his device as a \"valve,\" initiating a whole new area of study in electric circuits.
-Vacuum tube diodes \-- Fleming\'s \"valves\" being no exception \-- are not able to handle large amounts of current, and so Fleming\'s invention was impractical for any application in AC power, only for small electric signals.
+Vacuum tube diodes --- Fleming's \"valves\" being no exception --- are not able to handle large amounts of current, and so Fleming's invention was impractical for any application in AC power, only for small electric signals.

 Then in 1906, another inventor by the name of Lee De Forest started playing around with the \"Edison Effect,\" seeing what more could be gained from the phenomenon.
 In doing so, he made a startling discovery: by placing a metal screen between the glowing filament and the metal strip (which by now had taken the form of a plate for greater surface area), the stream of electrons flowing from filament to plate could be regulated by the application of a small voltage between the metal screen and the filament:

 ![](media/03005.png){ #fig:03005 width=75% }

 De Forest called this metal screen between filament and plate a _grid_.
-It wasn\'t just the amount of voltage between grid and filament that controlled current from filament to plate, it was the polarity as well.
+It wasn't just the amount of voltage between grid and filament that controlled current from filament to plate, it was the polarity as well.
 A negative voltage applied to the grid with respect to the filament would tend to choke off the natural flow of electrons, whereas a positive voltage would tend to enhance the flow.
 Although there was some amount of current through the grid, it was very small; much smaller than the current through the plate.

 Perhaps most importantly was his discovery that the small amounts of grid voltage and grid current were having large effects on the amount of plate voltage (with respect to the filament) and plate current.
-In adding the grid to Fleming\'s \"valve,\" De Forest had made the valve adjustable: it now functioned as an _amplifying_ device, whereby a small electrical signal could take control over a larger electrical quantity.
+In adding the grid to Fleming's \"valve,\" De Forest had made the valve adjustable: it now functioned as an _amplifying_ device, whereby a small electrical signal could take control over a larger electrical quantity.

 The closest semiconductor equivalent to the Audion tube, and to all of its more modern tube equivalents, is an n-channel D-type MOSFET.
 It is a voltage-controlled device with a large current gain.